TrigGuard

 Authorization is evaluated at a dedicated execution boundary before side effects occur.
 Decisions are explicit (PERMIT, DENY, SILENCE) and designed to default to denial when evaluation cannot complete safely.

-Governance hooks, policy sources, and verification are separated so that “can this run?” and “can we prove what was permitted?” remain distinct, inspectable concerns—aligned with the Gate / Verify / Control / SDK product split.
+Governance hooks, policy sources, and verification are separated so that "can this run?" and "can we prove what was permitted?" remain distinct, inspectable concerns, aligned with the Gate / Verify / Control / SDK product split.

 Deep technical detail lives in Architecture, Security model, and Documentation.